 While tracing through a dirty area is allowed, it may yield unexpected results and therefore should not be relied on.
 Validating the topology for the area that will be traced will remove dirty areas and help ensure trace results reflect what is on the map.
 To learn more, read about the Validate Consistency option in the Trace tool configuration.

 Tools and commands

-A Validate command exists on the Utility Network Data tab set.
+A Validate command exists on the Data tab.
 This command, along with the Validate Network Topology tool, allows you to validate a network topology for the current extent or the entire geographic extent of a utility network.
-A validation event (tool or command) can take place in the Default version or a child version by any user that has permissions to edit the version.
+A validation event (tool or command) can take place in the Default version or a named version by any user that has permissions to edit the version.
 See Validate a network topology to review both workflows.

 The Disable Network Topology tool can be executed on the Default version or a user version.
 It is necessary to disable a network topology when performing configuration tasks for a utility network or performing a large data load.

-Tip:If the topology is disabled in a user version, the reconcile process can be used to inherit the topology state from the default branch version.
+Tip:If the topology is disabled in a named version, the reconcile process can be used to inherit the topology state from the default branch version.

 The Verify Network Topology tool is used to verify the consistency of a network topology and create an output log file with issues discovered.
 This tool can be used to discover potential issues in situations in which inconsistencies in the network topology impact the ability to validate.

 The Repair Network Topology tool is used to review and perform repairs for consistency of a network topology and create an output log file with the issues discovered and repaired.
 This tool can be used to discover and repair inconsistencies in the network topology that impact the ability to validate.

 Through the application of branch versioning, a utility network supports archiving and editor tracking capabilities.
 This allows edits to the network features and the network topology to be temporally aware.
 Analytic operations can be performed at the current moment or at a specified moment in the past.
 The topology must be enabled at these moments for a trace or diagram operation to be performed.